-Of course Angora cats do have a playful streak, curiously investigating cupboards, drawers, empty boxes, and everything else they can find their way into.
+Of course, Turkish Angora cats do have a playful streak, curiously investigating cupboards, drawers, empty boxes, and everything else they can find their way into.
 They love games of chase, and can even learn to play fetch.
-The more you praise them and applaud their antics, the happier they'll be and the stronger your bond will become.
+The more you praise a Turkish Angora and applaud their antics, the happier they'll be and the stronger your bond will become.

-Turkish Angora cats are one of a few breeds that enjoy water.
+The Turkish Angora is one of a few breeds that enjoy water.
 These cats have a fondness for faucets, and given the opportunity, will happily accompany their people into the shower or sit on the side of the bathtub, perhaps dipping a paw to create mesmerizing ripples.
 Some individuals have even been known to swim!

-Although the Turkish Angora cat enjoys attention, members of this breed are a bit less demanding than their Siamese and Oriental cousins.
-So long as these kitties have plenty of toys to keep them entertained throughout the day, they're fine with spending time on their own and will greet you with great enthusiasm when you return from a long day at work.
+Although the Turkish Angora cat enjoys attention, members of this breed are a bit less demanding than some other breeds like the Siamese and Oriental Shorthair.
+As long as Turkish Angoras have plenty of toys to keep them entertained throughout the day, they're fine with spending time on their own and will greet you with great enthusiasm when you return from a long day at work.

-Turkish Angora cats don't have any special nutritional needs, however it's best to offer a high-quality food that incorporates real meat or real fish as the number one ingredient.
-You may want to look for a brand that incorporates additional Omega fatty acids to support skin and coat health.
+Turkish Angora cats don't have any special nutritional needs, however it's best to offer a high-quality food that contains real meat or real fish as the number one ingredient.
+You might want to look for a brand that incorporates additional omega fatty acids to support skin and coat health.

 Turkish Angora cats love to play, particularly when others get involved.
-These kitties love to chase balls and catnip mice, and they're fond of teaser wands, too.
-You'll want to treat your kitty to a cat tree that satisfies its instinctual need to climb, and they'll certainly appreciate other cat furniture such as scratching posts and window seats.
+These cats love to chase balls and catnip mice, and they're fond of teaser wands, too.
+You'll want to treat your Turkish Angora to a cat tree that satisfies their instinctual need to climb, and they'll certainly appreciate other cat furniture, such as scratching posts and window seats.
 A well-stocked basket of toys will keep your Turkish Angora entertained.

 As a natural cat breed, the Turkish Angora is generally healthy.
-There are a few rare conditions that can affect Turkish Angoras including ataxia, which is an inherited condition that is autosomal recessive.
+A few rare conditions can affect Turkish Angoras, including ataxia, an inherited condition that is autosomal recessive.
 Affected kittens display tremors and typically do not survive to adulthood.

-Some Turkish Angora cats – usually male – develop a heart condition called hypertrophic cardiomyopathy at middle age.
-In addition, some of these cats – particularly those with white coats and blue eyes or odd eyes are born deaf, or with deafness in the ear on the same side as the blue eye.
+Some Turkish Angora cats (usually male) develop a heart condition called hypertrophic cardiomyopathy (HCM) at middle age.
+In addition, some Turkish Angoras, particularly those with white coats and blue eyes or odd-colored eyes, are born deaf, or with deafness in the ear on the same side as the blue eye.

-By the late 1700s, Turkish Angora cats made their way to America.
-Early cat fanciers and breeders blended Angora cats with other long-haired breeds including Russian Longhairs and Persians.
-Before long, so much interbreeding had taken place that purebred angora cats became impossible to find outside of Turkey, where the breed is considered to be a national treasure.
+In the early 20th century, European cat fanciers and breeders bred Angora cats to other long-haired breeds, including Persians.
+Before long, so much interbreeding had taken place that purebred Turkish Angora cats nearly became extinct.
+The cats were impossible to find outside of Turkey, where the breed is considered to be a national treasure.

-In 1917, Turkey's government and the Ankara Zoo decided to develop a breeding program aimed at preserving the Angora cat breed.
-Angora cats with odd eyes – meaning one blue eye and one amber eye – were a main focus of the breeding program, partly because legend states that they are descendents of Mohammed's Angora cat, Muezza, and as such, are believed to carry the touch of Allah.
+In the early 1900s, Turkey's government and the Ankara Zoo developed a breeding program aimed at preserving the Angora cat breed.
+White Angora cats with blue eyes, gold eyes, or odd eyes (one blue eye and one eye in green, green-gold, or amber) were a main focus of the breeding program.

 In 1962, a U.S. Army colonel named Walter Grant was stationed in Turkey.
-His wife, Liesa Grant, exported a pair of Turkish Angora cats to the United States.
+He and his wife exported a pair of Turkish Angora cats to the United States.
 These cats came with pedigrees and interest in the breed grew rapidly.
 Even though it was difficult to import Angora cats, more breeders joined the effort and these beautiful cats once again proliferated in the West.